 Literally everything in the Vermont Country Store would make a magnificent addition to this list.
 Don’t worry about selecting the ideal present, let your recipient choose their own adventure with a gift card.

-A curated New England gift box
+A New England spa getaway

 You might also like:

 - 15 Best Places to Visit in New England: The Top Vacation Spots